harshitsaxena001/HackConnect/README.md

 # HackConnect

-A modern hackathon team-finding platform powered by Appwrite, Next.js 15, and FastAPI.
+A modern hackathon team-finding platform powered by Appwrite, React (Vite), and FastAPI.

 ## 🏗️ Monorepo Structure